malakdahroug/Mech_Teaching_Mate/README.md

     - OPTIONAL: Implement own comm stack if it can address issues discovered in Communication Stack - Stage 1 (if there should be any)

 ## Changelog
+### Version 1.0.2b - BUGFIX & TEST RELEASE
+- Added a set of automated API tests to verify correctness of the API.
+- Identified and addressed various bugs especially for looping sequences (where the whole sequence is surrounded with square brackets).
+- As a temporary solution isValid function checks if the sequence starts and ends with square brackets, if so it ignores them.
+- Added additional options for valid sequences, now timers and repeating sequences with variables will get validated correctly.
+- isValid function gets tested against 26 valid sequences and 25 invalid sequences.
+More sequences will be added in the next releases.

 ### Version 1.0.2
 - Added sequence validation - the function created in [backend/index.js](/frontend/validate.html) returns an empty array if there are no errors in the sequence, if there are any errors it will return an array containing the list of errors
 - Added a new backend route that allows to validate the sequence provided as a GET parameter http://localhost:3000/sequence/isValid/(Sequence).